KaiSforza/rust-flake/README.md

 following the flake example below.
 A `rust-toolchain.toml` file is required, and is common in many rust projects.

+Below is a simple example.
+See the `example/` directory for a full directory of this example. `example2` has a more complex example with merging into another flake output attribute set.

 ## Example

 ```nix